 I created the Professional Writer’s Progress website, back in 2014.
 This is when it all began.
 Well, that is a little lie, it all began in 2009!
 When I returned to Education to follow an old dream.

 That is a lie too.
 It all began when I was a little girl, A Girl from Hull.
 I was about nine or ten; the decade is now talked of as the eighties.
 If you’re reading this in one hundred years’ time, that was the 1980s, and I wanted to be an Author.

 In the 1980s I wanted to be a writer, but I was just a girl, and who on earth earns money as a Writer anyway?
-Thirty-ish or so years later, it was 2009 that I down tools as a Professional Administrator and Office Manager.
+Thirty-ish or so years later, it was 2009 that I downed tools as a Professional Administrator and Office Manager.
 I had become a parent, and wanted to readdress lost opportunities.
 I thoroughly enjoyed been the career minded professional , but something had always been missing.
 I had loved English back at school, however, my grammar was and still is so Hullish.
-I was never going to make it beyond . . .

-A life time of island hopping from one place to another, chasing other people’s dreams, life had taken its toll, I had never found my own true vocation.
+After, a life time of island hopping from one place to another, chasing other people’s dreams, life had taken its toll, I had never found my own true vocation.
 Life, had been filled with so much drama and an abundance of life changing experiences, I wasn’t sure what my vocation, or dream was.
 Not anymore!
 I had the esteem of a hedgehog, slow and steady, but prickly when threatened.

 2009 was the year that gave me a chance to follow a childish dream of mine, as a past-colleague named Alan described back in Brunswick House, Teaching was my vocation!